 Administrators will educate students, parents, faculty, and staff on the symptoms of COVID-19 and the importance of a student staying home if they have any of the symptoms or if anyone in the household tests positive for the disease.
-There is currently no method to screen daily for asymptomatic infected people, so proper social distancing must be performed.
+There is currently no method to screen daily for asymptomatic infected people, so proper physical distancing will be required on campus.

-- Signs will be placed throughout the campus to remind students, faculty, and staff to practice safe hygiene habits and to recognize the symptoms of COVID-19. - If a student, faculty, or staff member becomes ill while at School, the decision tree (to be provided by DCHHS) will be followed. - Training for teachers and staff regarding COVID will be provided by the School.
-This includes Texas A&M AgriLife Special Considerations for Infection Control during COVID-19.
+- Signs have been placed throughout the campus to remind students, faculty, and staff to practice safe hygiene practices and to recognize the symptoms of COVID-19. - If a student, faculty, or staff member becomes ill while at School, the decision tree will be followed. - Training for teachers and staff regarding COVID will be provided by the School.
+This includes Texas A&M AgriLife Special Considerations for Infection Control during COVID-19. - Dr. Hargrove will update protocols as directed by the CDC and DCCHHS through weekly meetings with the DCHHHS.